International response to the Spanish Civil War: International non-intervention

 Non-intervention had been proposed in a joint diplomatic initiative by the governments of France and the United Kingdom, which responded to antiwar sentiment.
 France was also worried that sympathisers of the Nationalists would cause a civil war in France.
 Non-intervention was part of a policy aimed at preventing a proxy war and the escalation of the war into a second world war.

 On 3 August 1936, Charles de Chambrun presented the French government's non-intervention plan, and Galeazzo Ciano promised to study it.
 The British, however, immediately accepted the plan in principle.
 The next day, it was put to Germany by André François-Poncet.
 The German position was that such a declaration was not needed.
 A similar approach was made to the Soviet Union.
 On 6 August, Ciano confirmed Italian support in principle.
 The Soviet government similarly agreed in principle if Portugal was included and Germany and Italy stopped aid immediately.
 On 7 August, France unilaterally declared its non-intervention.
 Draft declarations had been put to German and Italian governments.
 Such a declaration had already been accepted by the United Kingdom, Belgium, the Netherlands, Poland, Czechoslovakia and the Soviet Union and required renouncing all traffic in war matériel, direct or indirect.
 Portuguese Foreign Minister Armindo Monteiro was also asked to accept but held his hand.
 On 9 August, French exports were suspended.
 Portugal accepted the pact on 13 August unless its border was threatened by the war.

-On 15 August, the United Kingdom banned exports of war material to Spain.
+On 15 August, the United Kingdom banned exports of war materiel to Spain.
 Italy agreed to the pact and signing on 21 August.
 That there was a surprising reversal of views has been put down to the growing belief that countries could not or indeed would not abide by the agreement anyway.
 On 24 August, Germany signed.
 The Soviet Union was keen not to be left out, and on 23 August, it agreed to the Non-Intervention Agreement, which was followed by a decree from Joseph Stalin banning exports of war matérial to Spain, thereby bringing the Soviets into line with the Western powers.